 Experienced Legal Counsel in Your Civil Case.

-Here at Hanks, Ballard & Barth we represent and advise clients who are, or might become, involved in a lawsuit or appeal as a result of a dispute.
+Here at Hanks, Ballard & Barth in Monroe, GA we represent and advise clients who are, or might become, involved in a lawsuit or appeal as a result of a dispute.
 We counsel clients on the practical aspects of litigating claims, including the use of mediation, arbitration, and other alternative dispute resolution methods.
 We also assist clients in assessing their risk of litigation and in constructing strategies to reduce or eliminate that risk.
 We are often retained before a lawsuit is filed to help force a resolution without the need for expensive and time-consuming litigation.
-Our business litigation practice is focused primarily on disputes involving a breach of contract, fraud, breach of fiduciary duty, and insurance coverage disputes.
+Our business litigation practice in Monroe, GA is focused primarily on disputes involving a breach of contract, fraud, breach of fiduciary duty, and insurance coverage disputes.

 What is General Civil Law?